camielverdult/APC-randomness/README.md

 Let's put this into an example where we can understand why random numbers are so important; If we want to use the internet securely, we need to generate numbers used for encrypting and decrypting data between two people (or two servers) on the internet.
 If the method of generating these random numbers used to encrypt our data is flawed (or easily to reverse), people (or, again, servers) could steal crucial data like credit card information, medical data or our most private secrets.
 This is of course not what we want and why we don't use pseudo-random number generators where real randomness is critical.

 Instead of using pseudo-random random number generators, we use cryptographically strong random number generators.
-These have the same properties
+Cryptographically strong random number generators can generate numbers just as a pseudo-random number generator can, but a pseudo-random number generator cannot generate the same quality of random numbers as a cryptographically strong number generator could.

 ## Hardware random number generator